-The yellow perch fishery in Fresno has been negatively impacted by drought over the last eight years.
-As a result of extreme draw downs in 2001 and 2002, yellow perch were not able to successfully spawn (Table 12) and population levels were drastically reduced (Figure 5).
-To remedy this situation, 170,000 pre-spawn adult yellow perch were introduced from 2001 through 2004 to increase population levels so when water levels increased these forage fish populations might rebound.
+The yellow perch fishery in Fresno was negatively impacted by drought in the early 2000s due to extreme draw downs in 2001 and 2002, yellow perch were not able to successfully spawn (Table 14) and population levels were drastically reduced (Figure 9).
+To remedy this situation, 170,000 prespawn adult yellow perch were supplemented from 2001 to 2004 to increase population levels so when water levels increased these forage fish populations could rebound.
 In 2003 and 2004, water levels increased, flooding shoreline vegetation, and allowing the successful spawning and recruitment of forage fish and stocking of pre-spawn perch was discontinued in 2005.

-Since stocking of adult yellow perch was discontinued in Fresno Reservoir, the abundance of adult yellow perch has decreased and is similar to pre-drought levels (Figure 5).
-In addition, the proportion of stock size fish in the population indicates that YOY fish have successfully recruited into the population.
-However, low water levels throughout the fall and winter months limit good rearing habitat and increase the vulnerability of YOY yellow perch to predation.
+However, high densities of walleye due to increases in stocking effort have limited the number of YOY yellow perch that actually recruit into the population, regardless of spawning conditions and success.
+Since stocking of adult yellow perch was discontinued in Fresno Reservoir, the abundance of adult yellow perch was decreasing and mimicked pre-drought levels (Figure 9).
+Low water levels throughout the fall and winter months limit good rearing habitat and increase the vulnerability of YOY yellow perch to walleye and northern pike predation.
+However, four good water years (2008-2011) have allowed for better overwinter water levels thus inundating littoral habitats and creating refuge areas for YOY yellow perch to successfully recruit in to the population (Figure 9).

-Figure 5. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1987-2010.
+Figure 9. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1987-2011.